RAD’s CTO to Challenge SDN’s Positioning in Service Provider Networks in Opening Day Presentation at Ethernet/MPLS World Congress

 The Ethernet/MPLS World Congress will be held in parallel with the SDN Summit 2013 at the Hotel Marriott Rive Gauche in the French capital.
 In addition, RAD Data Communications will be exhibiting its Service Assured Access solutions during the three-day long event, from March 20-22, at Stand 303.

-RAD is a member of the $1.2 billion RAD Group of companies, a world leader in networking and internetworking product solutions.
+RAD is a member of the $1.2 billion RAD Group of companies, a world leader in communications solutions.